Posted by Dr. Armen Nikogosian on Feb 22, 2019 1:32:35 PM

 However, when a physiological stressor is present, demand for glutamine increases.
 The body burns through stored glutamine in response to an inflammatory response in an attempt to keep up with the cell turnover and production.

-When the cells lining the gut wall, called enterocytes, become overtaxed or dysfunctional, supplementing with L-Glutamine can provide extra fuel that helps enhance healing of the gut’s barrier wall.
+When the cells lining the gut wall, called enterocytes, become overtaxed or dysfunctional, supplementing with L-Glutamine can provide extra fuel that helps enhance the health of the gut’s barrier wall.*

-Leaky gut syndrome, also referred to as increased intestinal permeability, is a condition in the intestines that occurs when the cells that line the intestinal wall become abnormally permeable, allowing undigested food particles and proteins to permeate, or leak into, the bloodstream.
+Poor gut health can occur when the cells that line the intestinal wall become abnormally permeable, allowing undigested food particles and proteins to permeate, or leak into, the bloodstream.
 The immune response to the foreign invaders becomes overwhelmed, resulting in an array of symptoms.

 Food allergies or sensitivities